dloHaiti/remote-monitoring-system/README.md

 development
 -----------
-1. Install [Apache Maven][mvn]
+1. Install [Apache Maven][mvn].
+   This is installed when running `mvn --version` from the terminal prints the version information
 2. Install [Android Development Tools][adt]
+3. Set up the ADT Bundle by referring to [Google's guide][setup_adt].
+4. Download the [recommended][recommended] packages, platforms, and tools with the SDK manager.
+   This steps takes a considerable amount of time.
-3. Create an emulator based on the Nexus 7 named 'dloKioski' and start it
+5. Create an emulator based on the Nexus 7 named 'dloKioski' and start it

 Tests can be run with `mvn clean test`
 Deploy the code to the emulator with `mvn clean package android:deploy`